Land reclamation

-Land reclamation, usually known as reclamation, and also known as land fill (not to be confused with a waste landfill), is the process of creating new land from oceans, seas, riverbeds or lake beds.
-The land reclaimed is known as reclamation ground or land fill.
+Land reclamation, often known as reclamation, and also known as land fill (not to be confused with a waste landfill), is the process of creating new land from oceans, seas, riverbeds or lake beds.
+The land reclaimed is known as reclamation ground, reclaimed land, or land fill.

-In some jurisdictions, including parts of the United States, the term "reclamation" can refer to returning disturbed lands to an improved state.
-In Alberta, Canada, for example, reclamation is defined by the provincial government as "The process of reconverting disturbed land to its former or other productive uses."
-In Oceania, it is frequently referred to as land rehabilitation.

 History

-One of the earliest large-scale projects was the Beemster Polder in the Netherlands, realized in 1612 adding 70 km2 of land.
-In Hong Kong the Praya Reclamation Scheme added 50 to 60 acre of land in 1890 during the second phase of construction.
-It was one of the most ambitious projects ever taken during the Colonial Hong Kong era.
+In ancient Egypt, the rulers of the Twelfth Dynasty (c.
+2000–1800 BC) undertook a far-sighted land reclamation scheme to increase agricultural output.
+They constructed levees and canals to connect the Faiyum with the Bahr Yussef waterway, diverting water that would have flowed into Lake Moeris and causing gradual evaporation around the lake's edges, creating new farmland from the reclaimed land.
+A similar land reclamation system using dams and drainage canals was used in the Greek Copaic Basin during the Middle Helladic Period (c.
+1900–1600 BC).
+Another early large-scale project was the Beemster Polder in the Netherlands, adding 70 km2 of land in 1612.
+In Hong Kong, the Praya Reclamation Scheme added 50 to 60 acre of land in 1890 during the second phase of construction.
+It was one of the most ambitious projects undertaken during the era of colonial Hong Kong.
 Some 20% of land in the Tokyo Bay area has been reclaimed, most notably Odaiba artificial island.
-Le Portier, Monaco and Gibraltar are also expanding due to land reclamation.
 The city of Rio de Janeiro was largely built on reclaimed land, as was Wellington, New Zealand.